Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Preliminaries

 \subsection{Interactive Hashing and Binary Encoding of Subsets}

-The oblivious transfer protocol proposed in this paper uses \textit{interactive hashing} as a subprotocol.
-Initially introduced in the context of computationally-secure cryptography~\cite{OstVenYun:1993}, interactive hashing was later generalized to the information-theoretic setting, and is particularly useful in the context of oblivious transfer protocols~\cite{FOCS:CacCreMar98,TCC:DHRS04,EC:CreSav06,Savvides:2007,PDMN:11}.
-It is a protocol where Bob inputs a string $W$ and Alice and Bob output two strings $W_0, W_1$, in such a way that one of the output strings is equal to $W$, and the other string is completely random from Bob's point of view, even if he is dishonest.
-That is, if $W_d = W$, then the protocol ensures that Bob cannot choose $W_{1-d}$.
-On the other hand, Alice does not know $d$.
+Interactive hashing was initially introduced in the context of computationally secure cryptography \cite{OstVenYun:1993}, but was later generalized to the information-theoretic setting, and is particularly useful in the context of designing oblivious transfer \cite{FOCS:CacCreMar98,TCC:DHRS04,EC:CreSav06,Savvides:2007,PDMN:11} and commitment protocols \cite{IMA:ShiYam11} with unconditional security.
+In this primitive Bob inputs a string $w\in\bits^m$ and both Alice and Bob receive as output two strings $w_0,w_1\in\bits^m$ such that $w_0 \neq w_1$.
+The correctness requirement is that one of the two output strings, $w_d$, should be equal to $w$.
+The security guarantee for Alice is that one of the strings should be effectively beyond the control of (a malicious) Bob.
+On the other hand, the security guarantee for Bob states that (a malicious) Alice should not be able to learn $d$.

 A variety of protocols for realizing interactive hashing have been proposed~\cite{FOCS:CacCreMar98,TCC:DHRS04,JC:NOVY98}.
-In this work interactive hashing is used as a black box since the security of the oblivious transfer protocol does not depend on particular features of the interactive hashing protocol used, but only on its security properties.
+In this work interactive hashing is used as a black box since the security of our protocols does not depend on particular features of the interactive hashing protocol used, but only on its security properties.

-\begin{definition}[Interactive hashing] \textit{Interactive hashing} is a protocol between two parties, Alice and Bob, in which Bob inputs $W \in \{0,1\}^m$ and Alice inputs nothing, and both parties output $W_0, W_1 \in \{0,1\}^m$, in lexicographic order, such that $W_d = W$ for some $d \in \{0,1\}$.
+\begin{definition}[Interactive hashing] \textit{Interactive hashing} is a protocol between Alice and Bob in which only Bob has an input $w \in \{0,1\}^m$, and both parties output $w_0, w_1 \in \{0,1\}^m$ such that $w_d = w$ for some $d \in \{0,1\}$.
 The protocol is called an \textnormal{$\eta$-uniform $(t,\theta)$-secure interactive hashing protocol} if:

+\begin{enumerate} \item If both parties are honest, then the random variable $W_{1-d}$ is close to completely random, i.e., $W_{1-d}$ is $\eta$-close to the uniform distribution on the $2^m - 1$ strings different from $w_d$.

+\item Alice's view (possibly a malicious Alice) of the protocol is independent of $d$.
+Let $\viewalice{\IH}{W}$ be Alice's view of the protocol when the input is the random variable $W$.
+Then